baidubce/terraform-provider-baiducloud/website/docs/r/hpas_instance.html.markdown

 - `ehc_cluster_id` (String) EHC cluster ID.
 If not specified, the system will automatically select default EHC cluster.
 - `internal_ip` (String) Internal IP addresses.
 Must match the CIDR block of the specified subnet.
 Changing this value triggers a restart of the instance.
 - `keypair_id` (String) The ID of the keypair to bind to the instance.
+- `password` (String, Sensitive) Password of the instance.
+This value should be 8-16 characters, and letters, numbers and symbols must exist at the same time.
+The symbols is limited to `!@#$%^*()`.
+Changing this value triggers a restart of the instance.
 - `payment_timing` (String) Payment timing of billing.
 Valid values: `Prepaid`, `Postpaid`.
 Defaults to `Postpaid`.
 - `period` (Number) The reservation length (month) will pay.
 Effective when `payment_timing` is `Prepaid`.
 Valid values: `1`~`9`, `12`, `24`, `36`.
 Defaults to `1`.
 - `security_group_type` (String) Security group type.
 Valid values: `normal`, `enterprise`.
 Defaults to `normal`.